cloudant-labs/graphdb-slate/source/includes/api/_database.md

 }
 ```

-Making a GET request against `https://$USERNAME.cloudant.com/$DATABASE` will return information about the database, such as how many documents it contains.
+Making a GET request against `https://$USERNAME.cloudant.com/$DATABASE` returns details about the database,
+such as how many documents it contains.

 ### Get Databases